srihari-naidu/a05-tcp2201-mini-proj-mgmt-sys-2023/README.md

 2. Navigate to the appropriate page based on your user role.
 3. Perform the necessary actions, such as adding, deleting, or commenting on projects.

-## Credits

-This project was created by my team from the Faculty of Computing and Informatics for the Bachelors of Computer Science Trimester 2, 2022/2023 Objec-Oriented Analysis & Design.

 ## Technologies Used

 - Java